navneetsharmaui/Hackerrank/README.md

 # Hackerrank
 My Hackerrank Solutions
+This project is built in IntelliJIdea.
+Just import in IntelliJIdea to see the solutions or your can browse it on GitHub.
 For next 100 Days I will be solving programming questions a day Whether it is on Hackerrank, Hackerearth or Codechef.

 This are the rules that I will be following